Our vision is to achieve a world-leading STEM education for all young people across the UK.

-The National STEM Learning Network is the largest provider of STEM education and careers support to schools, colleges and other groups working with young people across the UK.
-Supported by a unique partnership of Government, charitable trusts and employers, the Network is dedicated to raising young people’s engagement and achievement in STEM, and increasing the numbers of young people progressing in STEM studies and into STEM-related careers post-16.
+STEM Learning is the largest provider of STEM education and careers support to schools, colleges and other groups working with young people across the UK.
+Supported by a unique partnership of Government, charitable trusts and employers, the Network is dedicated to raising young people’s engagement and achievement in STEM, and increasing the numbers of young people progressing in STEM studies and STEM-related careers.

 Our vision for STEM teaching: